 Where the Mountain-Lovers Flock

-Set in a beautiful wooden building from the Meiji era (1868-1912), this museum is dedicated to the life and works of mountaineer FUKATA Kyuya (1903-1971).
-A native of Daishoji, a gifted writer and mountain enthusiast, he wrote ‘One Hundred Mountains of Japan’, a popular book among Japanese mountain lovers and hikers.
-This beautiful house is also equipped with a library, cafe and common room and is an irresistible place for those who like mountains or mountaineering.
+Set in a beautiful wooden building from the Meiji era (1868-1912), this museum is dedicated to the broader topic of mountains, as well as to the life and works of Daishoji-born mountaineer and writer, FUKATA Kyuya (1903-1971).
+With 73% mountains, the Japanese people have always had a special relationship with their mountains which are seen as the home of deities.
+This beautiful building is equipped with a library, cafe and common room and is an irresistible place for those who like mountains or mountaineering.
 The museum site has a huge, 600 year-old ginkgo tree, famous for its autumn foliage.